We would like to express our sincere gratitude to our stockholders and investors for your extremely generous support.

-However, we are still in a severe situation, as there is still no prospect of restarting our Shimane Nuclear Power Station, which will be indispensable for radical recovery of the business base and stabilization of our business.
-We will respond definitely to the new regulatory requirements enacted by the Nuclear Regulation Authority (NRA), and will continue to engage in improving of safety as we make maximal efforts toward operation restart and commissioning while obtaining the understanding of the local people.
+As for Shimane Nuclear Power Station, we will respond definitely to the new regulatory requirements enacted by the Nuclear Regulation Authority (NRA), and will continue to engage in improving of safety as we make maximal efforts toward operation restart and start while obtaining the understanding of the local people.